Rolly Woolsey

-Roland Bert Woolsey (born August 11, 1953) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Seattle Seahawks, Cleveland Browns, and St. Louis Cardinals.
+Roland Bert Woolsey (born August 11, 1953) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Seattle Seahawks, Cleveland Browns, and St. Louis Cardinals.
 He was selected by the Dallas Cowboys in the sixth round of the 1975 NFL draft.
-He played college football at Boise State University.
+He played college football for the Boise State Broncos.

 Early life

 Born in Provo, Utah, Woolsey was raised in Grand View, Idaho, attended Grand View High School, where he competed in track, eight-man football, and basketball.

-He received a track scholarship to Boise State, but eventually made his way to the football team, where he became a starter at safety and received All-Big Sky honors in 1974, after recording 72 tackles, 6 interceptions (led the team) and leading his team in punt returns.
+He received a track scholarship to Boise State University, but eventually made his way to the Broncos football team, where he became a starter at safety and received All-Big Sky honors in 1974, after recording 72 tackles, 6 interceptions (led the team) and leading his team in punt returns.
 In track he set school records in the 220-yard dash, the 440-yard dash and the spring and mile relay teams.

 In 1988, he was inducted into the BSU Hall of Fame.
 Sports Illustrated named him one of the greatest Idaho athletes of the 20th century.